Jenni-Hawk/Cusotmer_Churn/README.md

 - [Kaggle dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 # Solution Path
+#### Which metric should be used to optimize the model?
+Recall: It's better for the business to cast the net wider and capture more potential churn customers versus precision and miss potential churn customers.

 #### 1. Clean, Expore + Benchmark
 - [Cleaned data and Get Dummies](https://github.com/Jenni-Hawk/Customer_Churn/blob/main/01_Clean_GetDummies.ipynb)
 - [Used Logistic Regression to explore the data and create benchmarks](https://github.com/Jenni-Hawk/Customer_Churn/blob/main/03_Logistic_Reg_Explore.ipynb)